Scripting Loops

 test [ ]

-test command can test whether something is true or false.
+The testtest command can test whether something is true or false.

 Let\'s start by testing whether 10 is greater than 55.